How Does SCRED Make “Big” Decisions?

 Administrative Team

-An executive leadership team meets monthly to set the organizational vision, set goals, and ensure sufficient resources are allocated to the implementation goals.
+The team establishes SCRED's organizational vision, sets goals, and ensures sufficient resources are allocated to the implementation goals.
 The administrative team oversees, leads, and evaluates implementation of the strategic plan, making determination about what practices are “tight” and “loose” (i.e., requirements vs. recommendations) to ensure consistency while allowing adaptations based on specific needs of the stakeholders.

 Services Coordination